Didgy74/Texas/README.md

 The library has been tested to run on the following
 #### Windows x64
  - MSVC v14
- - MinGW 7.0

  #### Ubuntu x64
  - GCC 8.2.0

 ## Installation
-You can copy the contents of the `include` folder directly into your project.
+You can copy the contents of the `include` and `src` folder directly into your project.
+Remember to add all source-files in `src` as targets for compilation.

 Alternatively, you can use CMake.
 You can add all the correct files to your project by adding the following lines to your CMakeLists.txt